brandur/sorg/content/drafts/webhooks.md

 ### Chattiness and communication (in)efficiency (#chattiness)

 Webhooks are one HTTP request for one event.
-You can apply a few tricks like keeping connections open to servers that you deliver to frequently to save a few round trips on transport construction, but they're a very chatty protocol at heart.
+You can apply a few tricks like keeping connections open to servers that you deliver to frequently to save a few round trips on transport construction (for setting up a connection and negotiating TLS), but they're a very chatty protocol at heart.

 We've got enough modern languages and frameworks that providers can build massively concurrent implementations